Kheibar Shekan: Operational history

-On 1 October 2024, Iran launched 181 ballistic missiles at Israel in response to Israel's assassination of Hassan Nasrallah and IRGC Commander Abbas Nilforoushan on 27 September.
+On 1 October 2024, Iran launched 181 ballistic missiles at Israel in response to Israel's assassination of Hassan Nasrallah and IRGC commander Abbas Nilforoushan on 27 September.
 Kheibar Shekan missiles were among those reportedly used in the attack.
-In response, on 26 October 2024, Israel struck military targets inside of Iran, including multiple facilities used to manufacture and store the solid propellant fuel for Keibar Shekan missiles.
+In response, on 26 October 2024, Israel struck military targets in Iran, including multiple facilities used to manufacture and store the solid propellant fuel for Kheibar Shekan missiles.